 So let’s break it down.
 This film does not believe in traditional family.
 It’s pro-LGBT.
 It’s anti-capitalist.
 It’s anti-traditional gender roles.
 It’s crude, lewd and has an agenda.
 It wants to teach your children there is no absolute truth when it comes to whom you should or shouldn’t love or what family means, which is the antithesis of two of the most fundamental Biblical truths that have existed since the beginning of Creation.
 Storks says that love is whatever or whoever you want it to be, even if it defies biology or natural law, even if it sounds crazy, because, in the words of The Beatles, “love is all you need.”
 And, that should terrify you.

 65220/Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!